lynnfaraday/aresmush.com/_root/fs3/fs3.3/social.md

 Often social combat is a one-and-done situation.
 You either bluff your way past the guard or you get caught.
 But for more subtle manipulation, the attacker may want to try and try again.
 This is fine, providing:

-* The attacker varies their approach each time.
+* The attacker varies their approach each time. -or-
-* A reasonable amount of time (generally an hour or more) passes between attempts.
+* A reasonable amount of time passes between attempts (generally you can try something once per scene).

 In other words, Andrew can’t try to Intimidate Ben into sitting down by yelling at him, then immediately yell at him some more to try again.
 Similarly, Ben can’t sit down for ten seconds and then immediately bounce back up and start mouthing off at Andrew again.

 ## Calculating Leverage

-Leverage is calculated by considering several key areas, outlined below.
+Leverage is calculated by considering several key areas: Obligation, Background, Consequences, Trust, and Influence - all described in detail below.

 Each area may contribute either a vulnerability ⚔ (in favor of the attacker), a resistance ◈ (in favor of the defender) or nothing (neutral) to the overall total.

 > <i class="fa fa-exclamation-triangle"></i> **Note:** Note: An area cannot be counted more than once, even if multiple factors from that area might apply.